ssenmosip/mosip-temp-documentation/FRS-Administrator-Services.md

 Difference between Deactivated and Decommissioned Device is that a Deactivated Device can later be Activated through Admin Portal after a period as required by the country.
 But a Decommissioned Device cannot be bought into commission again as decommission refers to a permanent shutdown.
 To reactivate such a Device (if decommissioned by mistake), the Admin must directly update the database through the back-end scripts.

+For more details on the API used, please refer to [**section**](/mosip/mosip-docs/wiki/FRS-Admin-Services#table-of-contents)

 #### 5.3.5 Map/Un-map/Re-map Device to a Center [**[↑]**](#table-of-contents)
 Admin portal allows an Admin to map each Device to a Center.
 This mapping specifies as to which Center the Device will be used in.
 A Device can only be mapped to a Center which belongs under the Device’s Administrative Zone.

 A Device can later be un-mapped from the Center in cases where a Device is needed to be moved to another Center.
 In such cases, the Device will later need to be mapped to the new Center.
 In case the Device is required to be mapped to a Registration Center outside the Administrative Zonal Restriction, the Administrative Zone of the Device must be changed.
-Refer to section on more details of CRUD APIs used in above mentioned features
+Refer to section on more details of CRUD APIs used in above mentioned features.

-For more details, please refer to [link](FRS-Admin-Services#211-mappings-of-registration-center-and-device---createreaddelete-)
+For more details on the API used, please refer to [**section**](/mosip/mosip-docs/wiki/FRS-Admin-Services#table-of-contents)

 ### 5.4 User Management (WIP) [**[↑]**](#table-of-contents)